keekeen/MX-Switch-Break-In-Machine/README.md

 - The compplete units showed in pictures and videos shared in this repo were printed with [JLCPCB 3D printing service](https://jlcpcb.com/)

 ## Bill of materials (BOM) 📜
-The following is the number of quantities each part needs to assemble a complete unit.
+The following is the number of quantities required for each part to assemble a complete unit.
+The part files required to print are under the `Production` folder.

 Parts required to print:
 | Part                                                 | Qty        |